You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 However, if you get an extension of time to file, the three-year period runs from the date that the taxes are due under the extension.

-Example: Joe files for and receives an extension of time in which to file his 2008 taxes to October 15, 2009.
+Example: Joe files for and receives an extension of time to file his 2008 taxes to October 15, 2009.
 The tax return due date is now October 15, 2009, rather than the original due date of April 15th, 2009.
 If Joe wishes to discharge those taxes, he must wait to file for bankruptcy until October 15, 2012.

-2. The 2-Year Rule.
 Under the 2-year rule, you must file your income tax returns at least two years before filing your bankruptcy petition.
 This requirement allows you to discharge your taxes even if you file your tax forms late, as long as you file the forms at least two years before filing for bankruptcy. §523(a)(1)(b)(ii).

 Tolling.
 Some actions can add additional time to some or all of the 3-2-240 time requirements, including (a) making an offer in compromise, (b) having filed for bankruptcy previously, or (3) obtaining a taxpayer assistance order. §507(a)(8)(A)(i).
 The time periods under the 3-2-240 rules are tolled (suspended) while any of these events are pending.
 However, entering into a payment arrangement with the IRS or another taxing agency does not toll the periods under the 3-2-240 rules.